Versusmind/elude/readme.md

     ]

 The best practice, for the moment, is to separate style and applicative (JS) files.
-You can create as many groups you want but it will be an impact on production.
+You can create as many groups you want but it will have an impact on production.
 Each js or style group will generate a build file in production.

-For the previous configuration we have, after building 2 js files ans 1 css file.
+For the previous configuration, we have, after building, 2 js files ans 1 css file.

-For a group style files are build and concatenated in the order of the group with this priority: LESS then SASS then CSS
+For a group, style files are built and concatenated in the order of the group with this priority: LESS then SASS then CSS

-In the `.env` file you can change the mode of build you want by setting `ASSETS_CONCAT` to true or false;
+In the `.env` file you can change the mode of building you want by setting `ASSETS_CONCAT` to true or false;

-### Development build
+### Development building

 - less and sass are compiled to css
-- css (css, less and sass compiled) are rewrite to fix path (url)
+- css (css, less and sass compiled) are rewritten to fix path (url)
 - js, images, and fonts are copied (no modification)

-### Production build
+### Production building

 - less and sass are compiled to css
 - css (css, less and sass compiled) are concatenated and minified
 - js are concatenated and packed
 - images, and fonts are copied (no modification)

-Each style and js groups have a "versions" file in `storage/versions`.
-In this file you can see the detail of each build.
+Each style and js groups have a "version" file in `storage/versions`.
+In this file you can see the detail of each building.

 ### Command line

-If in you `.env` file you set `APP_ENV` to `local` assets build will be do on each request.
+If in your `.env` file you set `APP_ENV` to `local` assets building will be done on each request.

 #### Cleaning assets

-Remove all build, versions and temporary files.
+Remove all buildings, versions and temporary files.

 `php artisan assets:clean`

 #### Building assets

-Build all groups, this command run an assets:clean before the build
+Build all groups, this command runs an asset: clean before the building

 `php artisan assets:build`